 Third, it is possible that UR is right, namely that Jaeger’s behavior did not rise to the level of illegality.
 So what is to be done?
 This is the topic of LHL’s interesting post.
 LHL knew Jaeger in grad school and she is not particularly surprised about the charges (adding further evidence that Kidd, Aslin and Newport are onto something).
 But the real meat of her post, IMO, is a subtle suggestion as to the roots of this behavior:

 In discussing this Mother Jones article with other women who went to grad school with us, one made the excellent point that this particular incident has happened because Florian carried his borderline sketchy behaviors from graduate school into postgraduate life, without calibrating for his increase in power relative to the grad students he was interacting with.
 One grad student flirting with another grad student is one thing.
 A professor flirting with a grad student is another thing entirely.
 The options for responding are severely constrained in the latter case in a way they aren’t in the former case.
+Because power.
 When someone gains power without checking themselves and their behavior, this is what happens.

 I think that this gets it exactly right.
 The problem isn't merely the behavior but also who is engaged in it.
 Sexual relations are complicated (as the interlocutor rightly noted).
 But exploiting a position of power, either implicitly or explicitly, is a bright line.